Antibiotic use increases diabetes risk

 Researchers in Denmark have just shined new light on this warning—by finding a link between antibiotics use and the risk of developing Type 2 diabetes.

-I’ve been saying forever that antibiotics wreak havoc in your gut, wiping out our essential good bacteria along with the bad.
+We’ve been saying forever that antibiotics wreak havoc in your gut, wiping out your essential good bacteria along with the bad.
 That’s proven, a done deal, and a bad deal.

 Also proven: as much as 70 percent of our immune system is based in our gut.
 When antibiotics mess with that, it’s a wide open door for all kinds of health threats.
 In fact, I’m convinced that nearly every health problem begins when our gut, or biome, is out of whack.